No Dogs Available

 What are “Dogs Like Phoebe?”

 “Dogs Like Phoebe” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Born in Arkansas and moved to Boston when adopted at 8 months old.
 Phoebe loves swimming, cuddling, “hunting” bunnies and squirrels, eating cookies, chewing sticks, and playing with mom and other dogs.
 She's extremely agile, energetic and one smart girl.”